 The Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depth range of 500 to 4,000 m (1,600 to 13,100 ft).
 Further, it is most frequently present a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft (1,500-2,500 m).The Bioluminescent Octopus is a fascinating deep-sea dweller with an umbrella-like shape.
 Click To Tweet

 It seems to be fairly common on the edge of the continental shelf on the eastern coast of the United States and is also present at similar depths off the British Isles.

 Bioluminescent Octopus Glow

 The Bioluminescent Octopus emits a blue-green light from about 40 modified suckers, photophores, present in a single row between the pairs of cirri on the underside of the arms.
 The distance between these decreases towards the ends of the arms with the light becoming fainter.

-Interestingly, the animal does not emit light continuously.
-It could do so for a period of five minutes after suitable stimulation.
+Interestingly, the animal does not emit light all the time.
+This usually happens for a period of five minutes after suitable stimulation.
 Some of the photophores emit a continuous stream of faint light, while others are much brighter and switch on and off in a cyclical pattern, producing a twinkling effect.

 Finally, the function of the bioluminescence is perhaps for defense.
 That would be to scare off potential predators, and also as a lure for the small crustaceans that form its primary diet.